petus/Raspberry_Pi_Pico_ePaper_Si7021/README.md

 Mike Causer: micropython-waveshare-epaper - https://github.com/mcauser/micropython-waveshare-epaper

 I merged both libraries to one.
-I'm able to use 4.2" b/w/r and easily change the text font.
+I'm able to use 4.2" b/w/r and easily change the text font and create lines, circles etc.

-TODO: import graphics features